jaredtay/gpi/README.md

 ```

 ## How to run
 The program can be run using the `gpi` command.
-An example of the capabilities of the software can be seen in `examples/simple.py`.
+An example of the capabilities of the software can be seen by opening `examples/simple.py` within the program.